Ell-i/ell-i.github.com/index.md

 fixed and embedded devices, such as LED lights, active loudspeakers, safety systems, sensors, and actuators.

-With the Power-over-Ethernet 802.3at standard, utilising all four pairs, a single ELL-i node may provide up to 50 Watts of electrical power over standard Ethernet cabling parallel to data communication for distributed processing applications.
+With the Power-over-Ethernet 802.3at standard, utilizing all four pairs, a single ELL-i node may provide up to 50 Watts of electrical power over standard Ethernet cabling parallel to data communication for distributed processing applications.
 Given the electrical